material-motion/material-motion/concepts/runtimes.md

 The gesture event is invoked when a gesture recognizer's state has changed.

-**On bespoke Actors vs Actors using external systems**: a Runtime’s primary value is in its ability to coordinate a variety of Intentions.
-While a Runtime does enable the creation of bespoke Intentions and Actors, we encourage the reader to identify and build abstractions that can stand alone from a Runtime.

 ## Outline (notes, not final copy)

 TODO: The following content is an outline and needs to be folded into the above content.